Getting Started

 All project types are fully customizable:

-• Courses: Structured for lectures, assignments, modules
+• Courses: Structured for lectures, assignments, and course documents

 • Presentations: Minimal structure for RevealJS slides